VladimirJarabica/url-context/readme.md

     )}
   </UrlConsumer>
 ```
-Inside _Consumer component_ you'll have access to prop:
+Inside _Consumer component_ you'll have access to props:
 - `state` - object of `key: value` pair of params in url
 - `addParam` - function taking `key: string` and `value> string` to be set in url
 - `removeParam` - function taking `key: string` of param to be removed from url